rust-lang/book/second-edition/src/ch13-02-iterators.md

 We set the associated `Item` type for our iterator to `u32`, meaning the iterator will return `u32` values.
 Again, don’t worry about associated types yet, we’ll be covering them in Chapter 19.

-We want our iterator to add one to the current state, which is why we initialized `count` to 0: we want our iterator to return one first.
+We want our iterator to add one to the current state, so we initialized `count` to 0 so it would return one first.
 If the value of `count` is less than six, `next` will return the current value wrapped in `Some`, but if `count` is six or higher, our iterator will return `None`.

 #### Using Our `Counter` Iterator’s `next` Method

 Once we’ve implemented the `Iterator` trait, we have an iterator!
-Listing 13-22 shows a test demonstrating that we can use the iterator functionality our `Counter` struct now has by calling the `next` method on it directly, just like we did with the iterator created from a vector in Listing 13-15:
+Listing 13-22 shows a test demonstrating that we can use the iterator functionality of our `Counter` struct by calling the `next` method on it directly, just like we did with the iterator created from a vector in Listing 13-15:

 <span class="filename">Filename: src/lib.rs</span>